Advising and Mentor Programs

 Mentoring, advising, and nurturing students is a continual process as they matriculate through the doctor of pharmacy program.
 This process includes various individuals within the college of pharmacy faculty and administration as well as outside the college.
 An important objective is to create a long and lasting relationship between the student and the college that will extend beyond graduation.
 An important feature of this process is for each student to create a dynamic and evolving strategy, e.g., plan of study, career planning, toward accomplishing development objectives while in the program and beyond.
 The college stands ready to assist its students and alumni as they evaluate and re-evaluate their career goals and achievements while providing support to achieve their goals.

 The mentoring/advising program for doctor of pharmacy students is based on professionalism and socialization into the profession of pharmacy.
-The Office of the Professional Development, the Office of Student Affairs, the Office of Diversity and Inclusion, and the Office of Advancement in conjunction with key, fellow College of Pharmacy individuals and administrators provide a cohesive approach to achieve this goal.
+The Office of the Professional Development, the Office of Student Affairs, the Office of Diversity and Inclusion, and the Office of Advancement and Alumni Affairs in conjunction with key, fellow College of Pharmacy individuals and administrators provide a cohesive approach to achieve this goal.
 The objectives of the program are as follows:

 - convene focus groups of enrolled students by class to identify student mentoring/advising needs